vertexcat/vertexcat.github.io/3D/_posts/2016-05-01-fruit-salad.md

 description: Stack of fruit slices for a client game project.
 tags: [original, low-poly, vertex-color]
 ---
 Stack of fruit slices for a client game project.
+These are vertex colored with a toon-ish diffuse shader to create faint shadows and additional shading.